laminas/laminas-feed/doc/book/zend.feed.pubsubhubbub.md

 exception that we should call `unsubscribeAll()` instead.
 The parameters included are identical to a subscription request with the exception that "`hub.mode`" is set to "unsubscribe".

-By default, a new instance of `Zend\PubSubHubbub\Subscriber` will attempt to use a database backed storage medium which defaults to using the default `Zend\Db` adapter with a table name of "subscription".
-It is recommended to set a custom storage solution where these defaults are not apt either by passing in a new Model supporting the required interface or by passing a new instance of `Zend\Db\Table\Abstract` to the default Model's constructor to change the used table name.
+By default, a new instance of `Laminas\PubSubHubbub\Subscriber` will attempt to use a database backed storage medium which defaults to using the default `Laminas\Db` adapter with a table name of "subscription".
+It is recommended to set a custom storage solution where these defaults are not apt either by passing in a new Model supporting the required interface or by passing a new instance of `Laminas\Db\Table\Abstract` to the default Model's constructor to change the used table name.

 ### Handling Subscriber Callbacks